cksystemsteaching/selfie/README.md

 > Address translation, again

 With a two-level tree-based page table, as implemented in selfie, the 11 MSBs of the 20-bit page number in a 32-bit virtual address determine the *page directory entry* (PDE) in the 16KB-root page directory that contains the frame number of the leaf page table that contains the actual *page table entry* (PTE) we are looking for, as identified by the remaining 9 LSBs of the 20-bit page number.

-Bigger trees...
+Thus a page table lookup involves retrieving the root PDE first and only then retrieving the leaf PTE.
+Everything else remains the same.
+Selfie hides the distinction of array-based and tree-based implementations in the code to the extent possible demonstrating how to provide the same logic with different implementations.

+> On-demand paging tree-based page tables

+The key advantage of tree-based page tables is that they are amenable to on-demand paging.
+Leaf page tables and even root page directories only need to be allocated on demand.
+When doing so, physical memory for tree-based page tables is only allocated for the branches that are needed to map virtual memory that is accessed.
+Moreover, a single 4KB-leaf page table can map `2^9` or 512 pages, that is, 2MB of contiguous 32-bit virtual memory in selfie on a 64-bit system, and even `2^10` or 1024 pages, that is, 4MB of memory, on a 32-bit system.
+This means that in practice, the amount of physical memory allocated for tree-based page tables is often much less than for array-based page tables.
+For example, mapping 32-bit virtual memory used by a program that allocates and accesses a 2MB page-aligned heap segment requires a single 4KB-leaf page table plus the 16KB-root page directory.
+Let us throw in three more 4-KB leaf page tables for mapping the code, data, and stack segments, and the total amount needed for a tree-based page table is 32KB, instead of 8MB for an array-based page table.
+Suddenly, virtual memory appears to cost almost nothing.
+With fast address translation done in hardware, virtual memory is nothing but a breakthrough technology in modern systems.

+Modern systems all implement tree-based page tables but usually with more levels than two...

 ...